Julaye/Lumieres/README.md

 # Batiment_v01

-FR: Gestion d'un bâtiment ou d'un ensemble d'éclairage avec un Arduino Nano (échelle 1HO 1/87 ou supérieure)
+FR: Gestion d'un bâtiment ou d'un ensemble d'éclairage avec un Arduino Nano (échelle HO 1/87 ou supérieure)

-EN : Management of a building or a set of lighting with an Arduino Nano (scale 1HO 1/87 or higher)
+EN : Management of a building or a set of lighting with an Arduino Nano (scale HO 1/87 or higher)

 ## Resumé